muhammedgaygisiz/kata/Kata1.md

 - List all the files in the folder, then list it one line a file, and then with also the hidden files
 `ls`, `ls -l`, `ls -al`

+- Let you show the content of the file `dist/index.js` `cat dist/index.js`

 - Rename the file `index.ts`to `index-backup.ts`
 `mv index.ts index-backup.ts`